Search

 Soil Requirements:

-Requires loose fertile soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
+Requires loose, fertile soil in a well-drained location in the garden.
+Apply mulch and grass clippings, or straw, around the base of the plant.

 Water Requirements:

-Keep soil uniformly moist and from drying out.
+Keep the soil uniformly moist and from drying out.

 Fertilizer Requirements: